Shlizer/recruit-car_customization/README.md

 `npm run start:frontend` or `npm run start:backend` `yarn start:frontend` or `yarn start:backend`

-Important thing is to have port 4000 opened for backend app.
+It's important to have port 4000 opened for backend app.
 If it's impossible please change it in `backend/src/index.js` express listening port and in proxy line in `frontend/package.json`.

 ## Project requirements